To schedule an ADHD Evaluation- email

 Diagnosis & Etiology

-This presentation focuses on the backround of Attention-Deficit/Hyperactivity Disorder (ADHD).
+This presentation focuses on the background of Attention-Deficit/Hyperactivity Disorder (ADHD).
 Diagnostic criteria are reviewed as well as information about different subtypes, genetic advances, neuroimaging and more.

 To view this presentation, click on the link below